 - The Policing Protocol 2011 requires the Chief Constable to comply with the principles determined in the Standards in Public Office Act 2001.
 This requires the Chief Constable through strong leadership to demonstrate high standards of personal and professional conduct.
 The College of Policing Code of Ethics and the Force values and policies reinforce these standards. - Police Performance and Conduct Regulations 2012 determine the standards of behaviour for all Police Officers and Special Constables, Police Staff must comply with the standards of professional behaviour set by the Police Staff Council.
 All staff must uphold the Force values as determined in Force policy and procedure. - The College of Policing promote ethics, values and standards of integrity to raise the professional status of police officers and staff.
-A Code of Ethics has been determined and will be used to uphold the high standards and behaviour expected of all members of Dorset Police. - The Professional Standards Department is responsible for upholding high standards of conduct and behaviour and for investigating all complaints against Police Officers and Staff below the rank of Chief Constable.
+A Code of Ethics has been determined and is used to support the high standards and behaviour expected of all members of Dorset Police. - The Professional Standards Department is responsible for upholding high standards of conduct and behaviour and for investigating all complaints against Police Officers and Staff below the rank of Chief Constable.
 The Commissioner is responsible for upholding the conduct of the Chief Constable and ensures the Force is compliant to Financial Regulations and legislation.
 Details of Chief Officer expenses and Force expenditure is published on the Commissioners website to create a climate of openness and transparency. - A register of business interests and a gifts and hospitality register are maintained by the Professional Standards Department.
-Force policies and procedures determine the standards of conduct expected including arrangements for vetting, discipline and grievances, alcohol and substance misuse, standards of dress and appearance and data protection and information sharing legislation. - The Standards and Ethics Board monitors and scrutinises the work of the Professional Standards Department.
-This includes oversight of any disciplinary procedures brought by the Complaints and Misconduct Department, or the Anti-Fraud and Corruption Unit and therefore monitors Force management and support of confidential whistle blowing facilities. - The Ethics and Appeals Sub Committee provides independent scrutiny of the decisions made by the Standards and Ethics Board to ensure transparency and to uphold the principles of good governance.
-Assurance reports are presented to the Joint Executive Board and the Joint Independent Audit Committee attended by the internal and external auditors.
+Force policies and procedures determine the standards of conduct expected including arrangements for security vetting, discipline and grievances, alcohol and substance misuse, standards of dress and appearance and data protection and information sharing legislation.